Jubilee Stadium

-Jubilee Stadium (also known as Kogarah Oval) is a multi-purpose stadium in Carlton, a suburb in Sydney, Australia.
-The stadium is mainly used for rugby league and the A-League, and is one of the home grounds of the National Rugby League (NRL) team St. George Illawarra Dragons.
-The stadium has hosted football matches, including Sydney Olympic FC in the 2003–04 National Soccer League and recently, Sydney FC in the 2018–19, 2019–20 A-League, 2020–21 and 2021–22 due to the rebuild of the Sydney Football Stadium.
-The Cronulla Sharks temporarily played at Jubilee Stadium during the major redevelopment of their leagues club and stadium in 2020–21.
+Jubilee Stadium is a stadium located in Carlton, a suburb of the St. George region of Sydney, New South Wales, Australia..
+It is primarily used for rugby league as a home ground of the St. George Illawarra Dragons in the National Rugby League (NRL).

-The ground hosted its first game of rugby league in March 1936 when the St. George Dragons were defeated by the Newtown Bluebags in an exhibition match.
-The first official game was played on 22 April 1950 in which the Dragons lost 17–15 to South Sydney.
-The stadium has undergone several constructions over the years and are set to continue in the following decade.
+The ground opened in 1936, and has since undergone numerous renovations and redevelopments to bring it to its current capacity of 20,500 spectators.
+The stadium primarily hosts rugby league, but has also hosted soccer, hosting Sydney FC and Sydney Olympic FC many times.
+The stadium is owned and operated by Georges River Council, where it is located.

 History

 A view of the scoreboard at the north-eastern corner of the ground.

 Jubilee Stadium stands on part of the original grant of 87 acre awarded on 23 December 1853 to Archibald McNab.
 Edmund English purchased the grant on 23 May 1854 for around 400 pounds.
 It officially became known as Kogarah Park when it was acquired by the Department of Lands on 1 July 1896 and dedicated as the first public park in Kogarah.
 Control of the park was eventually passed to the Council of the Municipality of Kogarah on 29 August 1906, which became Kogarah City and on 12 May 2016 Georges River Council.

 During Kogarah's Jubilee celebrations in 1935, Jubilee Oval was constructed in Kogarah Park.